WebFiori/docs/routing.md

     ]
 ]);
 ```
-By grouping routes, we can achive the following:
+By grouping routes, the developer can achive the following:
 * Compact code
 * Sub-routes will share same proberties of parent path (middleware, request methods, languages and so on)

 ## Customizing Routes

 Each method which is used to add new route supports options which can be used to customize the route.
-In this section, we will have a look at the available options.
+This section explains each option in more details.

 ### Sitemap